ComplexNetTSP/NET4255/README.md

 * Test your application and add record in your database manualy with the mongod command ([see the install requirement for mongodb](https://www.mongodb.com/docs/v3.0/tutorial/install-mongodb-on-windows/)
 * Update the schema of your infrastructure (ex. [draw.io](https://app.diagrams.net))
   * Show the system
-  * Show the container IP address
+  * Show the containers IP address
   * Show the container ports

 ## Challenge 3: Create docker compose file to deploy a simple web service (flask + mongodb) (3pts)